WILDLIFE art WALK

 As part of the 25th Wildlife Arts Festival, locals and visitors alike took a Walk on the Wild Side in downtown Thomasville, to experience a multi-faceted outdoor public art exhibition featuring the works of local and regional artists.
 Paintings of native fire-tolerant flora wrapped twenty-five lamp posts, and twenty-five larger-than-life murals of native fauna hung from historic buildings – paying homage to our unique Red Hills Region.

-Beginning February 1, Thomasville Center for the Arts takes this exhibition on the road, and passes along a selection of 8 murals and 8 flora wraps to the Metcalfe and Cairo, Ga communities.
-Each town creates their own version of a “public art walk” in their downtown, and builds interest around their area, using art as a backdrop through March 14.
+In February, Thomasville Center for the Arts took this exhibition on the road, and passed along a selection of 8 murals and 8 flora wraps to the Metcalfe and Cairo, Ga communities.
+Each created their own version of a “public art walk” in their downtown, and built interest around their area, using art as a backdrop through mid-March.

-The Center for the Arts has also worked very hard to promote the amazing artists represented in these exhibitions.
-All murals and flora wraps are available for sale, with proceeds supporting both the artists and youth art programs at the Center.
+The Center for the Arts worked very hard to promote the talent represented in these exhibitions.
+All artists will receive a percentage of the art sales.
+Additional proceeds are used to support programming at the Center.